The advent calendars are empty, the presents have been put away and the office Christmas tree is starting to look just a little bit sad.

 Escape the office

 Post-Christmas blues are made worse due to the lack of daylight.
-We go to work in the dark and then we travel home in the dark.
+We start work in the dark and then finish in the dark.
 Try to counteract this by going for a short walk every day at lunchtime.
 Daylight instantly lifts your mood (even if it’s cloudy).
 Just don’t forget to bring your jacket.

 January can feel like a very lonely time, especially after all the hustle and bustle of Christmas.
 It’s important that you do not isolate yourself.
 Instead, you should try to connect with others.